WCVB is back for DirecTV subscribers - The Boston Globe

 DirecTV customers who subscribe to ESPN still had access to the game on that network.

-By Sunday, the corporate standoff was resolved, and AT&T had agreed to a new multi-year retransmission agreement with Hearst, according to a statement from AT&T.
+By Sunday, the corporate standoff was resolved, and AT&T had agreed to a new multi-year retransmission agreement with Hearst, according to a joint statement from AT&T and Hearst.

 Advertisement